You Earned a Ticket!

 Each year consists of about 6,000 waking hours.
 Children in America, on average, spend about 1,000 of them in school.

 Most American children spend about six hours per day in school—fewer in lower grades and more in higher ones.
-Over the course of a year, students spend about 1,000 hours in class.
 How are those hours actually spent?
 Are they sufficient?
 Does changing the number of hours make any difference?

 Yes, time matters.